JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `classes`

-Web Symbols representing available CSS classes.
+Poly Symbols representing available CSS classes.
 Symbols names *should not* be prefixed with `.`.
-CSS classes can be contributed statically or dynamically (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)).
+CSS classes can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.

-Within CSS file, an additional scope for matching classes is built from Web Symbols matching HTML element name preceding the class keyword.
+Within CSS file, an additional scope for matching classes is built from Poly Symbols matching HTML element name preceding the class keyword.

-Within HTML attribute `class` the additional scope for matching classes is built from Web Symbols matching the enclosing HTML element name.
+Within HTML attribute `class` the additional scope for matching classes is built from Poly Symbols matching the enclosing HTML element name.

-For dynamic contributions, the `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-- `CssClass` - Web Symbols should represent available CSS classes for matching.
+- `CssClass` - Poly Symbols should represent available CSS classes for matching.
 The CSS class actual name should not be taken into account when building the scope.
-- [`XmlAttributeValue`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/xml/XmlAttributeValue.java) - Web Symbols should represent available CSS classes for matching within the attribute value.
+- [`XmlAttributeValue`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/xml/XmlAttributeValue.java) - Poly Symbols should represent available CSS classes for matching within the attribute value.

 #### Parts
 {#css-parts}